-1. REQUIREMENTS FOR DOE/NNSA AND NON-DOE/NNSA FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTERS INCLUDED AS A SUBRECIPIENT i.
+1. REQUIREMENTS FOR NON-DOE/NNSA FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTERS INCLUDED AS A SUBRECIPIENT i.
 Authorization for non-DOE/NNSA FFRDCs ii.
-Authorization for DOE/NNSA FFRDCs
+Value/Funding

-DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines:
+Non-DOE/NNSA FFRDCs may be proposed as a Subrecipient on another entity's application subject to the following guidelines: